Despina Papamichail

 Despina Papamichail (Δέσποινα Παπαμιχαήλ; born 9 February 1993) is a Greek professional tennis player.
-She has a career-high singles ranking of world No. 147, reached on 20 June 2022.
+She has a career-high singles ranking of world No. 143, reached on 17 October 2022.
 Her highest doubles ranking is No. 93, achieved on 4 December 2023.

 Papamichail has won two doubles titles on the WTA Challenger Tour as well as 17 singles and 39 doubles titles on the ITF Women's Circuit.

-Playing for the Greece Fed Cup team, Papamichail has a win–loss record of 31–29 (as of May 2024).
+Playing for the Greece Fed Cup team, Papamichail has a win–loss record of 31–29 (as of May 2026).

 Career

 Papamichail made her WTA Tour main-draw debut as a lucky loser at the 2021 Abu Dhabi Open, losing to third seed Karolína Plíšková in the first round.
 In June 2021, she won the inaugural $60k Charleston Pro event by defeating Gabriela Cé in the final.

 She was selected to play for Greece at the 2023 United Cup, recording a win over Isabella Shinikova.

 Papamichail qualified for the 2023 Pan Pacific Open and defeated lucky loser Sakura Hosogi, before going out in the second round against sixth seed Daria Kasatkina.

-She won her first WTA125 doubles title at the 2023 Barranquilla Open, partnering with Valentini Grammatikopoulou to defeat Yuliana Lizarazo and María Paulina Pérez García in the final.
+She won her first WTA 125 doubles title at the 2023 Barranquilla Open, partnering with Valentini Grammatikopoulou to defeat Yuliana Lizarazo and María Paulina Pérez in the final.

-Partnering María Lourdes Carlé, she won the doubles title at the 2023 WTA 125 Argentina Open, defeating María Paulina Pérez García and Sofia Sewing in the final.
+Partnering María Lourdes Carlé, she won the doubles title in December at the WTA 125 Argentina Open, defeating María Paulina Pérez and Sofia Sewing in the final.

 She defeated Maria Mateas to reach the second round at the 2024 Țiriac Foundation Trophy, where she lost to Kathinka von Deichmann.